 \section{Properties of the forward branching process}

 In this section we study the survival probability of the branching process $\mathcal{Z}^f$ introduced in Section~\ref{earlystages}.
 Recall that individuals in $\mathcal{Z}^f$ are typed by the length of the infectious period of the corresponding individual in the epidemic process.
-There is one ancestor, $i^*$ say, whose type is distributed as $\mathcal{I}$ and who belongs to $X\sim\mathcal{MP}(A)$ cliques.
-(That is, the corresponding individual in the epidemic process $\mathcal{E}^{(n)}(A,B,\mathcal{I})$ belongs to $X\sim\mathcal{MP}(A)$ cliques.)
-Those cliques have sizes that are independent and identically distributed as $1+\check{Y}$, where $\check{Y}\sim\mathcal{MP}(\tilde{B})$.
-The offspring of the ancestor correspond to the individuals who are infected, in the corresponding epidemic process, by the local epidemics triggered by $i^*$ in the $X$ cliques it belongs to.
-The offspring of $i^*$ are grouped into litters with each litter corresponding to a clique of $i^*$.
+There is one ancestor, $i^*$ say, whose type is distributed as $\mathcal {I}$ and who belongs to $X\sim\mathcal{MP}(A)$ cliques.
+[I.e., the corresponding individual in the epidemic process $\mathcal {E}^{(n)}(A,B,\mathcal{I})$ belongs to $X\sim\mathcal{MP}(A)$ cliques.]
+Those cliques have sizes that are independent and identically distributed as $1+\check{Y}$, where $\check{Y}\sim\mathcal{MP}(\tilde {B})$.
+The offspring of the ancestor correspond to the individuals who, in the corresponding epidemic process, are infected by the local epidemics triggered by $i^*$ in the $X$ cliques it belongs to.
+The offspring of $i^*$ are grouped into litters, with each litter corresponding to a clique of~$i^*$.
 Note that some litters might be empty (if the epidemic fails to spread further into some cliques to which $i^*$ belongs).
-The offspring of any subsequent individual is defined similarly, except that such an individual belongs to $\check{X}\sim\mathcal{MP}(\tilde{A})$ cliques in addition to the clique it was infected through.
-The type space for $\mathcal{Z}^f$ is given by the support of $\mathcal{I}$, which is a subset of $(0,\infty]$.
-For ease of exposition, we assume that $\mathcal{I}$ has support $(0,\infty]$; extension to other cases is straightforward.
+The offspring of any subsequent individual is defined similarly, except that such an individual belongs to $\check{X}\sim\mathcal{MP}(\tilde {A})$ cliques in addition to the clique it was infected through.
+The type space for $\mathcal{Z}^f$ is given by the support of $\mathcal {I}$, which for ease of exposition we assume is $(0,\infty]$.
+Extension to cases where $\mathcal{I}$ is supported on a proper subset of $(0,\infty]$ is straightforward.